-Grilling it on a wooden plank imparts a subtle, but flavorful smokiness which goes nicely with the spice mix (kosher salt, coarse black pepper, Aleppo pepper, dried thyme, and crushed mustard seeds).
+Grilling it on a wooden plank imparts a subtle, but flavorful smokiness that goes nicely with the spice mix (kosher salt, coarse black pepper, Aleppo pepper, dried thyme, and crushed mustard seeds).
 The beauty of the dish is its simple to make, requires little to no technique besides starting a grill and presents well if you're serving others.

-- 1 1/2 lbs Fresh Steelhead Trout cut into quarters
+- 1 ½ lbs Fresh Steelhead Trout cut into quarters

 - 1 Cedar Wood Plank

 - Soak the cedar plank in water for a minimum of one hour prior to grilling